Unfortunately, no matter how badly you want to move to beautiful Panama, you may not be able to.

 To qualify for the Pensionado Visa, you need to prove a lifetime income (from Social Security, military retirement, or pension from a job) of $1000 for one person plus $250 for each dependent.
 Some annuities are accepted bu not all.
-For the Pensionado Visa, Panama does not accept 401k, IRA, or rental income.
+For the Pensionado Visa, Panama does not accept 401(k) or IRA income or rental income.
 To qualify, the income must be a lifetime income.
 The Pensionado Visa is the most affordable visa because the government fees are waived for retirees.

-The Pensionado Visa is also what’s called a fast-track visa because you get a permanent Visa in usually less than 6 months.
+The Pensionado Visa is a fast-track visa, as you usually receive a permanent Visa in less than 6 months.

-If you don’t qualify for the Pensionado Visa, you can get a Friendly Nations Visa which requires on of four things:
+If you don’t qualify for the Pensionado Visa, you can get a Friendly Nations Visa, which requires one of four things:

 *Get a job in Panama